eclipse-che/che-docs/CONTRIBUTION.md

 ### Understanding Che Documentation ecosystem

-* Eclipse Che documentation follows the IBM Style Guide.
-If you do not have a paper copy of the styleguide, you can refer to [developerWorks editorial style guide](https://www.ibm.com/developerworks/library/styleguidelines/index.html) on the IBM website.
-While `developerWorks` is not longer supported, it still provides useful reference information.
+* Eclipse Che documentation follows the _IBM Style Guide_.
+If you do not have a paper copy of the styleguide, see the [developerWorks editorial style guide](https://www.ibm.com/developerworks/library/styleguidelines/index.html) on the IBM website.
+While developerWorks is no longer maintained, it still provides useful reference information.

 * To learn more about the tool validating the style, see the [`vale` documentation](https://errata-ai.gitbook.io/vale/).

 * Eclipse Che documentation uses AsciiDoc for markup.
-To learn more about Asciidoc syntax, see the [AsciiDoc Writer's Guide](https://asciidoctor.org/docs/asciidoc-writers-guide/).
+To learn more about AsciiDoc syntax, see the [AsciiDoc Writer's Guide](https://asciidoctor.org/docs/asciidoc-writers-guide/).

 * The Eclipse Che documentation project follows guidelines from the [Modular Documentation Initiative](https://redhat-documentation.github.io/modular-docs/).
-As Antora is using the term of `module` with a different acceptation, this project is refering to them as `topics`.
+As Antora is using the term of _module_ with a different acceptation, this project is refering to them as _topics_.
 To understand the nature of topics, see the [Appendix A: Modular Documentation Terms and Definitions](https://redhat-documentation.github.io/modular-docs/#modular-docs-terms-definitions).

 * Eclipse Che documentation uses Jekyll to build the documentation.